Pensions

 If you die in service, there are annual pensions payable for a qualifying partner and children.
 These pensions are payable for life and are in addition to the one-off death grant.

-We will always ask for evidence and relevant official documents before paying out any survivor or children’s pensions.
+We will ask for evidence and relevant documents before paying out any survivor’s pensions.

-Who is eligible to receive a survivor’s pension
+Who is eligible to receive a surviving partner’s pension

-Unlike the death grant, you can’t choose who you want to receive a survivor’s pension.
+Unlike the death grant, you can’t choose who you want to receive a surviving partner’s pension.
 It can only be paid to:

 • a married partner